 A unique response team of fire/EMS, law enforcement and a clinician responding at the scene when mental health is the primary issue.
 Each team member fills a unique role to ensure safety, conduct medical clearances, and assess mental health needs.
 There are two teams, each with a case manager.

 The Mental Health Navigator addresses acute and complex mental health needs referred to the County Attorney.
-The Navigator works with clients to create an individualized care plan to move them toward stability and connect them with the care and services they need.

 In partnership with Tri-County Health and Douglas County, the “Let’s Talk” campaign is intended to reduce the stigma around mental illness so that individuals who need treatment are more likely to seek it.
-It is designed to help anyone and everyone start the conversation about mental health, and offers tips for talking.
-Broad media outreach and collaboration provided maximum coverage.

 2019 Douglas County Mental Health Summit

 The 2019 Mental Health Summit was held June 17, 2019 to bring awareness and attention to the varied ways we think about and address mental health in Douglas County.

 - Lessons Learned from a Study of Youth Suicide in Colorado (presentation) – Shannon Breitzman, Health Management Associates

 Full Report – Community Conversations to Inform Youth Suicide Prevention

 - The Importance of Trauma Informed Care – Rebecca Kase, Heart Centered Counseling

 - Role of Faith Community in Mental Health – Erin White and Merari Stacy, Manna Connect